jenskarlsson04/dash/Raspbbery_pi_os_config/Rapsberrypi_os_lite_config.md

 Add `initramfs initramfs.img` into `/boot/firmware/config.txt` in the top of the file

-Add to `/boot/firmware/cmdline.txt` the same line but with a space between whats in the file and what you are adding
+Now we need to make modifications in the `/boot/firmware/cmdline.txt`, open it with sudo

+first remove the `console=tty1`, this is the first step to remove the login prompt, but if you want to see the ip addr of the raspberry pi skip this step.

+and then add:
-`logo.nologo loglevel=0 splash silent quiet`
+`logo.nologo loglevel=0 splash silent quiet vt.global_cursor_default=0`

+now you can save the file.

+The second step is to run `sudo systemctl disable getty@tty1.service` to disable the login prompt

 Copy the image splash.png to `/boot/firmware/`